Skip to content

 /* Notice for Chrome (or Vivaldi, Edge, &c.) users

 Google Docs renders each page as a single <canvas> element, which may have made it impossible to un-invert images while using the Invert document filter in Dark Docs.
-If you need to view images un-inverted, open the Stylus extension, click on the cog beside “Dark Docs”, and change the Document filter to “Dim” or “None”.
+If you need to view images un-inverted, you can switch to the Dim filter or turn off document filters: open the Stylus extension, click on the cog beside “Dark Docs”, and change the Document filter to “Dim” or “None”.

 */